Straas/Straas-iOS-sdk/ISSUE_TEMPLATE.md

 Welcome to StraaS and thanks for submitting an issue!

-If not, please feel free to fill in the following info so we can help faster!
+Please feel free to fill in the following info so we can help faster!

 ### Step 1: Are you in the right place?